carlosp420/nymphalidae_diversification/MS.md

 would allow the plant lineage to escape the herbivorous pressure and diversify.
 Eventually, the butterflies would also acquire a character to overcome this barrier and radiate onto the available plant resource.
-An alternative hypothesis of herbivore diversification is the “oscillation hypothesis” [@janz2011] or "diffuse cospeciation" [@nyman2012] in which range expansions of plants and insects facilitate allopatric speciation and cross-colonization of insects onto related plants.
+An alternative hypothesis of herbivore diversification is the "oscillation hypothesis" [@janz2011] or "diffuse cospeciation" [@nyman2012] in which range expansions of plants and insects facilitate allopatric speciation and cross-colonization of insects onto related plants.
 This hypothesis predicts near-simultaneous diversification of plants and insects that feed on them [@nyman2012].
-The “resource abundance-dependent diversity dynamics” hypothesis states that plant groups that are common and widely distributed will host a higher diversity of herbivores by facilitating their speciation over wider geographic distributions.
+The "resource abundance-dependent diversity dynamics" hypothesis states that plant groups that are common and widely distributed will host a higher diversity of herbivores by facilitating their speciation over wider geographic distributions.
 According to this hypothesis, there should be a time lag between the diversification of